c-villain/alexkraev.github.io/General/setting_up_connection_to_gitlab_en.md

 Let's take a look at both variants.

-## Use SSH keys to communicate with GitLab
+## Using SSH keys to communicate with GitLab

 GitLab uses the SSH protocol to securely communicate with Git.
 When you use SSH keys to authenticate to the GitLab remote server, you don’t need to supply your username and password each time.